ahuacate/nas-hardmetal/README.md

 ```

 ### 5.6.3.
 Edit Synology NAS UID (Users)
-Synology DSM WebGUI Control Panel interface does'nt allow assigning a UID number when creating any new User.
+Synology DSM WebGUI Control Panel interface doesn't allow assigning a UID number when creating a new User.
 Each new User is assigned a random UID upwards of 1027.

-We need to edit the user UID's for users media, home and private so they are known.
-This must be done after you have completed GUID modifications.
+You must edit the User UIDs for 'media', 'home' and 'private'.
+This must be performed after the GUID modifications.

 | Synology Username | Old UID | | New UID |
 | :---  | ---: | :---: | :--- |